Search

 Optimum Solution: SMARTci® Building Enclosure System

-Adopting a comprehensive approach that tackles design flaws, material tolerances, installation and labor challenges is essential to mitigate thermal bypasses effectively.
+A comprehensive approach addresses design flaws, material tolerances, and installation and labor challenges.
+This method effectively mitigates thermal bypasses.
 The SMARTci building enclosure system offers a high-performance, easy-to-install solution that addresses all four common sources of thermal bypasses.

-This system includes factory custom-profiled insulation panels and composite interface components with a tolerance of 0.005 inches, ensuring a precise fit and the elimination of gaps.
-Each insulation panel in the SMARTci system forms compression seals on all four sides, with at least three compression seals provided by the structural interfaces on each of the four sides.
-This precision engineering and robust sealing method eliminates any gaps within the system, preventing air circulation and thermal bypasses without the need for tape or caulk.
+This system features factory custom-profiled insulation panels and composite interface components with a 0.005-inch tolerance.
+This ensures a precise fit and eliminates gaps.
+Each insulation panel in the SMARTci system forms compression seals on all four sides.
+The structural interfaces provide at least three additional compression seals on each side.
+This precision engineering and robust sealing method eliminate gaps within the system.
+It prevents air circulation and thermal bypasses, eliminating the need for tape or caulk.

-Furthermore, the SMARTci system is designed for ease of installation, significantly reducing the potential for workmanship-related issues that can lead to thermal bypasses.
-The precise tolerances and simplified installation process minimize the risk of component size variations and installation errors, ensuring the system is inherently air- and water-tight once installed.
-Notably, the SMARTci system can be installed 2-4 times faster than traditional or competitive continuous insulation systems, making it an efficient yet reliable solution.
+Furthermore, the SMARTci system simplifies installation, significantly reducing the potential for workmanship-related issues that could lead to thermal bypasses.
+The precise tolerances and simplified installation process minimize the risk of component size variations and installation errors.
+This ensures the system is inherently air- and water-tight once installed.
+Installers can complete the SMARTci system 2-4 times faster than traditional insulation systems.
+This makes it an efficient and reliable solution.

-By addressing all four critical areas – design, material tolerances, installation, and labor skill level – the SMARTci® system provides a comprehensive and effective solution to prevent thermal bypasses in building enclosures.
+The SMARTci® system addresses four critical areas: design, material tolerances, installation, and labor skill level.
+This comprehensive approach effectively prevents thermal bypasses in building enclosures.

 To learn more about the SMARTci® building enclosure system, please visit GreenGirt.com.